Last Take: Rust and the Story of Halyna: Reception

-Critical reception
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on five critics, indicating "generally favorable" reviews.

-Richard Roeper of Chicago Sun-Times wrote: "Last Take is a gut-wrenching reminder of a terrible tragedy that happened because mistakes were up and down the line, mistakes that were easily preventable if only the proper and safe measures had been taken."
-Joe Leyden of Variety wrote: "Director Rachel Mason’s Hulu documentary about her late friend is evenhanded and impactful in its pursuit of truth beyond tabloid headlines."
+Richard Roeper of the Chicago Sun-Times wrote: "Last Take is a gut-wrenching reminder of a terrible tragedy that happened because mistakes were up and down the line, mistakes that were easily preventable if only the proper and safe measures had been taken."
+Joe Leydon of Variety wrote: "Director Rachel Mason's Hulu documentary about her late friend is evenhanded and impactful in its pursuit of truth beyond tabloid headlines."

-Natalia Winkelman of The New York Times criticized the film's approach writing: "Despite testimony from Hutchins’s friends that repeatedly references her artistry, Mason rarely incorporates clips of Hutchins’s cinematography outside “Rust.”
+Natalia Winkelman of The New York Times criticized the film's approach, writing: "Despite testimony from Hutchins's friends that repeatedly references her artistry, Mason rarely incorporates clips of Hutchins's cinematography outside Rust.
 Additional criticism of its approach was made by Joel Souza at a post-screening Q&A for the film directed towards director Rachel Mason and producer Julee Metz, stating: "I hoped it might have a little more Halyna in it or been a little more about Halyna.
 I know that was your original intention when you talked to me about it.
-And I could tell when we would talk over the years in the intervening time that you were under some pressure.”"
+And I could tell when we would talk over the years in the intervening time that you were under some pressure."
 Mason in an interview responded by stating: "Initially, it was a more independent, keeping-your-head down, doing-what-you-want kind of film.
 Then it became more commercial.
 Not just commercial—there were absolute, pressing questions the public had.
 It was a news story.
 The public is asking these things.
-If we don’t try to answer them, there will be a question hanging over the film."
-Sam Adams of Slate wrote in his review: "If the movie has a villain, it’s those same commercial incentives."
+If we don't try to answer them, there will be a question hanging over the film."
+Sam Adams of Slate wrote in his review: "If the movie has a villain, it's those same commercial incentives."